phaserjs/phaser/README.md

 ### Bug Fixes

 * The `mouseoutglobal` event listener wasn't removed when the game was destroyed (thanks @stoneman1 #2345 #2344 #2342)
+* Fixed issue with IE crashing on this.context.close in the Sound Manager (thanks @stoneman1 #2349)
+* Phaser.World.centerX and Phaser.World.centerY only worked if the bounds had an origin of 0, 0.
+They now take into account the actual origin (thanks @fillmoreb #2353)

 ### Pixi Updates

 Please note that Phaser uses a custom build of Pixi and always has done.
 The following changes have been made to our custom build, not to Pixi in general.

+* DisplayObjectContainer.getLocalBounds destroys the worldTransforms on children until the next `stage.updateTransform()` call.
+This can make a number of things break including mouse input if width, height or getLocalBounds methods are called inside of an update or preUpdate method.
+This is now fixed in our Pixi build (thanks @st0nerhat #2357)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).